 New countertops may be in order as well.
 Generally, countertops (and sinks) should not be any taller than 30 inches.
 As far as cabinet hardware, if the current cabinets have knobs, exchange them with pulls.
 As we age, weakening muscles and arthritis make it difficult to grab and pull a door or drawer open.

 Another potential hazard in the kitchen and other rooms in the house is the carpet.
 While most people today don’t carpet the kitchen, some still do.
 This is an excellent time to upgrade flooring and get rid of high pile rugs.

 There’s nothing that makes a person appreciate independence more than being stuck inside while the flowers bloom.
 By adding an outdoor stair or platform lift, you’ll open up the doors for your friend or loved one to soak up the sun and breathe in the fresh air.

 Do a walk-around the yard and identify any potential trip hazards.
 Attend to areas of uneven pavement and smooth out.
 If there are textured surfaces, try to fill them in to create a level area for wheelchairs.
 You’ll also want surfaces to have traction so people can safely walk on them.

-Earlier, we mentioned outdoor Stairlifts.
-Why not give your loved one the gift of independence by installing a Stairlifts to allow them to enjoy the outdoors when they want to rather than having to wait for assistance?
+Earlier, we mentioned outdoor stairlifts.
+Why not give your loved one the gift of independence by installing a stairlift to allow them to enjoy the outdoors when they want to rather than having to wait for assistance?